altherlex/auto-changelog/README.md

+# auto-changelog
-# auto-changelog for Azure Pipeline with Azure Info (fork of [auto-changelog](https://github.com/CookPete/auto-changelog))
+for Azure Pipeline with Azure Info

 This app generates a changelog based on AzureCloud API information inestead of git commits info.
 The content comes from the Pull Requests (title and description) set on AzureDevOps.